-Applications are now open for UNIQ+ 2023, the University of Oxford’s flagship graduate access programme.
+UNIQ+ is the University of Oxford’s flagship graduate access programme.

 UNIQ+ research internships offer UK undergraduate students from under-represented and disadvantaged backgrounds the opportunity to experience postgraduate study in Oxford’s research community.

 Applications are open to those ordinarily resident in the UK who are in their second, third or later year of undergraduate study at a UK or Irish university.
-The deadline for applications is 12 midday on Friday 17 February 2023.
+Applications for entry in 2023 are now closed.

-For full information, including eligibility criteria, application details and projects available for 2023, visit the UNIQ+ website.
+For full information, including eligibility criteria, application details and this year's projects, visit the UNIQ+ website.

 Investigating the Role of Sentinel Lymph Node Biopsy (SLNB) in Melanoma Skin Cancer